-Tamara A. Seymour has served as our director since April 29, 2021, and Chair of our Audit Committee since July 1, 2021.
-Ms. Seymour has more than 30 years of life sciences industry experience including 20 years as a chief financial officer.
-She currently serves as a board member and audit committee chair of Artelo Biosciences, Inc. (Nasdaq: ARTL), and KemPharm, Inc. (Nasdaq: KMPH), both publicly-traded clinical-development stage companies.
-Ms. Seymour served on the board of directors of Beacon Discovery, Inc. from 2018 until their acquisition in 2021.
-Ms. Seymour was Interim Chief Financial Officer of Immunic, Inc. (Nasdaq: IMUX), a publicly-traded clinical-stage drug development company in 2019.
-She served as Chief Financial Officer of Signal Genetics, Inc., (Nasdaq: VRDN) a publicly-traded molecular diagnostics company, from 2014 to 2017, HemaQuest Pharmaceuticals, Inc., a venture-backed clinical-stage drug development company, from 2001 to 2009.
+Tamara A. Favorito has served as our director since April 2021 and serves as Chair of our Audit Committee.
+Ms. Favorito has more than 30 years of life sciences industry experience including 20 years as a chief financial officer.
+She currently serves as a board member, audit committee chair, and member of the compensation committee of Artelo Biosciences, Inc. and as Chair of the board, compensation committee member, and audit committee chair of Zevra Therapeutics (f/k/a KemPharm, Inc.), both publicly-traded clinical-development stage companies.
+Ms. Favorito served on the board of directors of Beacon Discovery, Inc. from 2018 until its acquisition in 2021.
+Ms. Favorito was Interim Chief Financial Officer of Immunic, Inc., a publicly-traded clinical-stage drug development company in 2019.
+She served as Chief Financial Officer of Signal Genetics, Inc., a publicly-traded molecular diagnostics company, from 2014 to 2017, HemaQuest Pharmaceuticals, Inc., a venture-backed clinical-stage drug development company, from 2010 to 2014 and Favrille, Inc., a previously publicly-traded clinical-stage drug development company, from 2011 to 2009.
 While at these companies, she led multiple private and public financings, including Favrille's IPO.
 In addition, she was instrumental in M&A transactions and led the finance, investor relations, human resources, administration and managed care and payor reimbursement functions.
-Ms. Seymour is a Certified Public Accounting from Valdosta State University.
-Ms. Seymour also participated in an executive management program at Kellogg Graduate School of Management at Northwestern University.
-Ms. Seymour's professional experience and financial expertise qualify her to serve on our board of directors.
+Ms. Favorito is a Certified Public Accountant (inactive).
+She received an MBA, with an emphasis in Finance, from Georgia State University, and a bachelor's degree in Business Administration, with an emphasis in Accounting from Valdosta State University.
+Ms. Favorito also participated in an executive management program at Kellogg Graduate School of Management at Northwestern University.
+Ms. Favorito's professional experience and financial expertise qualify her to serve on our Board of Directors.

-Our chief executive and chief financial officers are full-time employees and devote 100% of their business time to us.
+Our chief executive and chief financial officer, Mr. Hoffman, is a full-time employee and devotes 100% of his business time to us.
 Our consulting agreement with Dr. Brown does not specify the amount of time Dr. Brown is required to devote to us but does require that Dr. Brown provide us with the full benefit of his knowledge, expertise and ingenuity, and prohibits Dr. Brown from engaging in any business, enterprise or activity contrary to or that would detract from our business.